paulbradshaw/jsintro/apis/airtable.md

 You can also access that data from the website, and via an API.

+First, you need to upload your data.
+You can do this, once logged in, by creating a new database from the homepage (click on **New Base** and select *Import a spreadsheet*).
+Now to find the API for that database...

 ## Airtable's API documentation

 You access the Airtable APIs at [airtable.com/api](https://airtable.com/api).
 If you're logged in you will see an API for each database you're maintaining on Airtable.
 Click on any one of them to see the documentation for that API - very cleverly, it personalises the documentation so the example code relates to the fields and tables in your database.